structs-nl/zoekintranscripties/README.md

 ## Running the site locally

-The site zoekintranscripties.nl has been discontinued in Q1 2025.
-It is possible to run the site locally with little effort:
+The site zoekintranscripties.nl has been discontinued in Q1 2025, but it is possible to run the site locally with little effort:

 - Download and gunzip the data index: https://zenodo.org/records/14568577
 - Load the index as an image: docker load --input zit-data.tar

 ## A short functional description